 Scores to measure social climate are very much related to indicators of individual well-being.
 This measure has been useful for assessing setting dynamics within schools and juvenile treatment programs (Moos, 2003).
 Theories and measures need to be rigorously tested so that they can be improved, as witnessed by Leipoldt, Kayed, Harder, Grietens, and Rimehaug (2017).
 They found that the original subscales developed by Moos needed to have weak items removed, and once this occurred, the revised version showed acceptable measurement qualities.

-Liberation Psychology (or psicología de la liberación) is based within a more critical perspective which acknowledges the role of power and the ongoing battle for resources.
+Liberation Psychology (or psicología de la liberación) is based on a more critical perspective that acknowledges the role of power and the ongoing battle for resources.
 As part of the critique of traditional psychology, Liberation Psychology was developed in Latin America during the 1970s as a theoretical framework to better understand oppressed and impoverished communities (Montero & Sonn, 2009).

 Many people around the world live in an oppressive society where one group has power over another (see Chapter 4; Palmer et al., 2019), and this contributes to unequal distribution of resources.
 Liberation psychology emphasizes helping people to gain more control over the resources that affect their lives.
-Aspects of Liberation Psychology are embedded within (see Chapter 10; Balcazar, Keys, & Vryhof, 2019).
+Aspects of Liberation Psychology are embedded within (see Chapter 10; Balcazar et al., 2019).